j-easy/easy-batch/README.md

-## CB4J
+## What is CB4J?

-CSV Batch 4 Java is a framework that aims at simplifying CSV files batch processing with Java.
+CSV Batch 4 Java is a framework that aims to simplify CSV files batch processing with Java.

-CB4J uses a POJO-based development approach which lets you process CSV files with an object oriented view of records.
-The framework addresses common tedious tasks such as reading, parsing and validating CSV records and lets you concentrate on your batch processing business logic.
+CB4J addresses common tedious tasks such as reading, parsing and validating CSV records and lets you concentrate on your batch processing business logic.

+## Key features

+ * Lightweight framework : CB4J has no dependencies and hence a small memory footprint : a 30Ko jar file with a lot of features!

+ * POJO-based development : Map CSV records to your domain objects so you can still work with the Object Oriented aspect of Java.</p>

+ * Declarative data validation : CB4J lets you declare data validation rules with extensible built-in validators for common requirements.

+ * Easy to learn and use : CB4J uses a simple and natural CSV model and API.
+You can learn it easily and start using it quickly.

+ * Statistics reporting : CB4J provides a simple and customizable reporting for common statistics including validation errors and processing time.

+ * JMX monitoring : Monitor your batch execution and progress using JMX at runtime and in real time.

 ## Documentation
 All CB4J documentation can be found at [http://benas.github.com/cb4j/][cb4j-doc]